When does Diversity Help Generalization in Classification Ensembles?: Conclusion

 \section{Conclusion}

 This paper has investigated and utilized diversity in classification ensembles, and it made the following contributions to the ensemble learning community.
-First of all, inspired by the regression ensembles, this paper proposed the measure of diversity utilizing the error decomposition for classifier ensembles, which broke the error of classification ensembles into two terms: the accuracy and the diversity terms.
+First of all, inspired by the regression ensembles, this paper proposed the measure of diversity utilizing the error decomposition for classification ensembles, which broke the error of classification ensembles into two terms: the accuracy and the diversity terms.
 The empirical results have confirmed that ``$\diver$'' is a distinct diversity measure.
 Secondly, we have theoretically investigated the relationship between the proposed diversity and generalization of the ensemble through the bound between margin and generalization.
-These theoretical analyses solve an open question in ensemble area to some extent, i.e., when does diversity help the generalization of ensembles?
+These theoretical analyses solve an open question in the ensemble area to some extent, i.e., when does diversity help the generalization of ensembles?
 Based on the analyses, the relationship between the proposed diversity and generalization error varies when diversity is in different ranges.
 In some ranges, more diversity could lead to better generalization, while in other ranges, more diversity is not beneficial to the generalization based on the bound analyses.
 Thirdly, in order to validate and employ the relationship of diversity to improve the performance of ensembles, we have proposed \pdabbr{} that can prune an ensemble without much performance degradation.
-Although this generalization bound could be loose, our work provides a direction and one theoretical attempt to reveal the impacts of the diversity to the generalization.
+Besides, an ensemble pruning framework (\ie{} \fdabbr{}) is proposed to utilize the trade-off between accuracy and diversity and generate pruned sub-ensembles with a smaller size.
+Note that in \fdabbr{}, not only the proposed diversity measure in this paper but also other existing diversity measures could be employed.
+Although this generalization bound could be loose, our work provides a direction and one theoretical attempt to reveal the impacts of diversity on the generalization.
 Our future work is to generalize the proposed methodology to the multi-classification problems.

+[Example of Extended Analyses in Multi-Classification Problems] In this section, we give a short example to extend the aforementioned analyses in Section~\ref{methodology} to multi-classification problems, that means $\mathcal{Y}=\{0,1,...,n_c-1\}$ with $n_c \,(n_c\geqslant 2 \,,$\; $n_c\in\mathbb{Z}^+)$ different labels.
+Individual classifiers in an ensemble $(F=\{f_1,...,f_{|F|}\})$ have been trained and are combined by weighted voting, \ie{}